An Axiomatic Benchmark for Evaluation of Scientific Novelty Metrics: Experimental Setup

 \subsection{Evaluation Protocol}

 For each task, we randomly sample 100 focal papers.
-For each focal paper, a base pool is constructed from all papers tagged with the same task and published strictly before the focal paper's publication year.
+For each focal paper, a base pool is constructed from all papers tagged with the same task and published strictly before the focal paper's publication date.
 We use the Semantic Scholar API \citep{Kinney2023TheSS} to retrieve references for each focal paper, which are also added to appropriate pools based on publication year.
-Each axiom check is evaluated as a binary pass/fail per focal paper, and we report the percentage of papers passing each check.

-As our main goal is to analyze and compare multiple novelty metrics, we make the following configurations for implementing the axioms.
-For Axiom 3, we use chunk sizes of 1, 2, or 4 abstract sentences.
-We append these chunks to the pool abstract that is most similar based on TF-IDF cosine similarity (which we choose in part because no metric uses it).
-Because \cite{fasttext} uses only titles and not abstracts, we skip Axiom 3 evaluation for this metric.
-For Axioms 5 and 6, we skip the evaluation of any focal paper that has fewer than 20 references, but we do not actively select for focal papers that have more than 20 references to avoid biasing our set.
-For Axiom 7, we evaluate only if there are more than 500 papers in the pool and take the oldest 300 papers; for Axiom 8, we evaluate only if there are more than 300 newer papers, and take the newest 300.
+We fix the probes' operational choices uniformly across systems.
+Planted claims go to pool papers chosen by TF-IDF cosine similarity, which we use in part because no evaluated system relies on it, and probes are skipped when a pool falls below fixed size thresholds, listed with the remaining operational details in Appendix~\ref{app:probes}.
+Because \cite{fasttext} embeds only titles, it is excluded from the claim-planting probes.

+For systems that output, say, binary verdicts rather than continuous scores, we adapt the readout while leaving the judgment computation untouched.
+Where the judge model exposes token log-probabilities, we relax the binary verdict to $P(\text{novel})$, using \texttt{gpt-4o-mini} since current model APIs usually refuse log-probability requests (Appendix~\ref{app:ledger}).

+Additionally, to control reference pools for systems that retrieve from tools like Semantic Scholar, we sandbox the systems and redirect retrieval to constructed pools.
+LLM judges remain only weakly sandboxed, since we cannot edit parametric knowledge (see Limitations).
+Finally, for systems with cached intermediate representations, manipulated content is composed into the representation so pools differ only by the manipulation.
+For detail on configuration and implementation, see Appendix~\ref{app:adapters}.